koolio29/Report-Generating-Tool/readme.md

 ```
 (venv)$ python3 main.py --data data --multiple
 ```
-When you run this in the terminal, the script will a new directory for each of the csv file found in the path passed in as `--data` and will name the directory after their respective csv file name.
+When you run this in the terminal, the script will create a new directory for each of the csv file found in the path passed in as `--data` and will be named after their respective csv file name.
+The files generated can be found in the 'outputs' directory.

 ### Using a Different Template
 To use a different template for the report, you will need to use `--template` flag to pass in the path of the template you want to use.
-It should be noted that the template should follow the jinja2 syntax and use the required correct placeholders regardless of whether it is a markdown or a latex file.
+It should be noted that the template should follow the jinja2 syntax and use the required placeholders regardless of whether it is a markdown or a latex file.

 By default, the script looks uses the template found in 'templates/default_template.md'